gmahebe/auto-annotated-portfolio/content/pages/info.md

     backgroundSize: full
     text: >-
       ## I'm a seasoned Full Stack Developer with a passion for crafting dynamic and
       efficient web solutions.
-I've mastered the art of turning complex concepts into seamless, user-friendly applications.
 My expertise, coupled with a keen eye for detail, has allowed me to contribute to the success of diverse projects, from e-commerce platforms to robust web applications.
     media:
       type: ImageBlock
-      url: /images/aboutll.jpg
+      url: /images/contact.jpg
       altText: Hero image
     styles:
       self: